refanbekti/Cypres-Typescript/README.md

 # Cypress
-This automation is written in TypeScript (a strict syntactical superset of JavaScript and adds optional static typing to the language)
+This automation is written in TypeScript
+This is final task of the QA automation bootcamp Sanbercode

 ## Running Tests